nroduit/Weasis/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Traces**
-If applicable, add log files from Weasis, Java Runtime or PACS.
+If applicable, add [log files from Weasis](https://nroduit.github.io/en/faq/#how-to-enable-weasis-logging) or from the DICOM archive.